Player005/RecipeModification/docs/JSON_Syntax.md

   "type": "replace_ingredient",
   "ingredient": "minecraft:stone", // ingredient selector
   "new_ingredient": {
-    "id": "minecraft:dirt"
+    "item": "minecraft:dirt"
   }
 }
 ```

-This would replace all stone ingredients with dirt.
+This would replace all stone ingredients with dirt (i.e. now you
+need to use dirt instead of stone to craft the item).

 ### "add_alternative"